xunne899/tgc18-mini-project-fortunefood/README.md

 ## 3. Features<br>

 ### Navigation Bar<br>
-  *  About us, Products, Recipes, Contact us(click tab to link to respective page)
+  *  About us, Products, Recipes, Contact us, Join Us(click tab to link to respective page)
 ### Subscription Form <br>
   * Users may key in their email to the email box to get food updates.